Banksy Has Claimed The Glastonbury Migrant Boat – But Who Is He?

 By Olivia Emily

-The anonymous artist has confirmed he's behind a new London mural
+The anonymous artist has confirmed he's behind the migrant boat seen at Idles' Glastonbury set

-He’s perhaps the most famous graffiti artist in history, but very few people know his real identity.
-Banksy has been teasing the world – and especially the UK – with his playful, edgy street art for decades, all while remaining anonymous.
-And now the spotlight is on the elusive artist once again, following the arrival of a new tree mural.
+Headlines are spilling out of Glastonbury, but this one has caught our eye.
+Banksy is perhaps the most famous graffiti artist in history, but very few people know his real identity.
+He has been teasing the world – and especially the UK – with his playful, edgy street art for decades, all while remaining anonymous.
+And now the spotlight is on the elusive artist once again, following something a little different.

 A new piece of street art has popped up on a building on Hornsey Road in Finsbury Park, north London, and Banksy has confirmed on social media that he’s the artist behind it.
 The mural sees a mass of green painted behind a cut-back tree to create the appearance of leaves, with a stencil of a person holding a pressure hose next to it.